-ICSID claims'.
-When the host state breaches a private investor's rights under an investment treaty, the separate right to recover damages for that breach is really a property right vested in the claimant, which is plainly assignable.
+A number of tribunals and legal scholars have considered that treaty claims are assignable.74 In Daimler v.
+Argentina, the tribunal accepted that 'most jurisdictions allow for legal claims to be either sold along with or reserved separately from the underlying assets from which they are derived' and 'no rule of general or customary international law . . . would prohibit a similar result from obtaining for ICSID claims'.75 When the host state breaches a private investor's rights under an investment treaty, the separate right to recover damages for that breach is really a property right vested in the claimant, which is plainly assignable.76

 A treaty claim, however, cannot be created from an assignment.
-For example, a non-protected investor cannot create a claim by transferring its rights to a protected entity on the ground that nemo dat quod non habet (i.e., no one could give what he or she does not have).
-Indeed, the original investor is not in a position to assign a treaty claim that it does not possess to begin with.
-However, the assignment of the claim can be made from a protected investor to another equally protected investor.
+For example, a non-protected investor cannot create a claim by transferring its rights to a protected entity on the grounds that nemo dat quod non habet (i.e., no one could give what they do not have).77 The original investor is not in a position to assign